 Food intake is largely determined by our taste perceptions and preferences for certain foods and beverages.
 The way that we perceive the taste of fatty foods is particularly important because our intake of fats can affect heart health and body composition.
-Fat is needed to absorb certain vitamins including vitamins A, D, E, and K. The health and performance benefits of vitamins A, D, and E are outlined in the Nutrient Metabolism section of this report.
-Fat provides 9 calories per gram, which is more than double the calories in a gram of protein or carbohydrate.
+Fat is needed to absorb certain vitamins including vitamins A, D, E, and K. It provides 9 calories per gram, which is more than double the calories in a gram of protein or carbohydrate.
 Research shows that our preference for fatty foods can vary depending on which version of the CD36 gene we have.

 Melis M, Sollai G, Muroni P, Crnjar R, Barbarossa IT.
-Associations between orosensory perception of oleic acid, the common single nucleotide polymorphisms (rs1761667 and rs1527483) in the CD36 gene, and 6-n-propylthiouracil (PROP) tasting, Nutrients 2015; 7(3): 2068-84.
+Associations between orosensory perception of oleic acid, the common single nucleatide polymorphisms (rs1761667 and rs1527483) in the CD36 gene, and 6-n-propylthiouracil (PROP) tasting.
+Nutrients 2015; 7(3): 2068-84.
 Pepino MY et al. The fatty acid translocase gene CD36 and lingual lipase influence oral sensitivity to fat in obese subjects.
 Journal of Lipid Research.
 2012;53:561-6.